top of page

 Campus Visit

-All colleges have a ‘vibe’ and there are definite benefits to visiting the college that you are thinking of applying to.
-They say that colleges like you to visit, however it is perfectly all right if you cannot.
+All colleges have a ‘vibe’, and there are definite benefits to visiting the college that you are thinking of applying to.
+They say that colleges like you to visit, however, it is perfectly all right if you cannot.
 There are three schools of thought on this:

 1) You visit the schools prior to applying, and essentially apply to the schools that appealed to you.
-I can help you with creating a trip, auditing classes and participating in activities.

 3) Visiting all these colleges can be a financial drain, so if you cannot visit, it is advisable to do a very in-depth research on the top choices, so you can make an informed decision.